dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 ![Screenshot of key exfiltration](images/demo-keys-leaked.png)

-_Caption: Some screenshots of the 'PDF to Markdown' skill firing, leading to exposure of sensitive data_
+_Screenshot of the 'PDF to Markdown' skill firing, leading to exposure of sensitive data such as API keys and AWS credentials_

 If you are familiar with skills, immediately get what 'Skill Dependency Management' implies, then feel free to skip to '[Demonstrating the Attack](#demonstrating-the-attack)'.

 ## The Skillsplosion

-Athropic Skills launched in [October 2025](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) and have rapidly transformed how many - particular software engineers - are using LLMs.
+Athropic Skills launched in [October 2025](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) and have rapidly transformed how many - particularly software engineers - are using LLMs.
 Skills are simply text files, which can be instructions, reference documents, or scripts, that are used to give LLMs context on how to complete a task.

 There is little that is novel about the approach - skills essentially represent well-considered context engineering.
 The high level 'description' of a skill is read by the LLM on startup.
 This description is typically short, and describes when the skill should be used.
-A short description avoid polluting context with too much data.
+A short description avoids polluting context with too much information.
 At the level of the system prompt the LLM is instructed to load the rest of the skill on-demand if needed.

 Skills enable progressive disclosure (or 'lazy-loading') of context.
 Skills are well suited to defining context in a hierarchical fashion - from high-level at the top to greater levels of detail as the LLM requests more context.

 The pattern of progressive disclosure is not new.
 Programmatic context engineering supports this pattern, with frameworks such as [DSPy](https://dspy.ai/) enable programmatic control over what context is provided when.
 It is also entirely possible to engineer MCP servers in this way - rather than exposing many tools on startup, an 'index' tool or similar is created that provides the LLM with high-level details, and instructs a 'fetch' or similar tool to be used to retrieve more details when needed.
-This pattern is extremely powerful - tools like [Context7](https://context7.com/) use this technique incredibly well to provide on-demand context for tens of thousands of software libraries, without bloating context on startup[^1].
+This pattern is extremely powerful - tools like [Context7](https://context7.com/) use this technique to provide on-demand context for tens of thousands of software libraries, without bloating context on startup[^1].

 Progressive disclosure is actually coming to MCP too.
 A known MCP challenge is servers that have a large number of tools that are documented in an extremely verbose way (verbose documentation is generally needed to give the LLM a good change to know when the tools should be used).
 This creates context blowup on startup.
+Claude code can avoid this via the [Tool search tool](https://www.anthropic.com/engineering/advanced-tool-use).
+This can greatly reduce the number of tokens used on startup (likely at the cost of precision and tool matching)[^2].
 The open-source project [`mcp-cli`](https://github.com/philschmid/mcp-cli?tab=readme-ov-file#why-mcp--cli) also enables this pattern (search the README for "on-demand loading").
-Claude code also does this now via the [Tool search tool](https://www.anthropic.com/engineering/advanced-tool-use).
-This can greatly reduce the number of tokens used on startup (likely at the code of precision and tool matching)[^2].

-Skills make progressive disclosure this technique _incredibly easy_.
+Skills, however make this progressive disclosure technique _incredibly easy_.
 Simple text files with descriptions, content, and folders that contain more details.
 Coding agents like Claude Code can load skills from a user's personal configuration, from a project, or from any remote repository.
 This means skills can be developed and shared easily.

 ## Where Skills Shine